 All foods with milk or milk products must be avoided with a milk allergy.
 Non-dairy milk alternatives are a good solution for milk allergic kids.

-Egg allergy is the second most common food allergy among children.
+Egg allergy is the second most common food allergy among children in the big eight allergens category.
 About 1.5% of all children allergic to eggs, or 15 out of every 1,000 kids, according to .